erikdonohoo/resourcify/README.md

 ### url
 Type: `string` `promise`

 The formatted string that will be used for any requests you add to the builder.
-If you need to some async process to occur before you can determine what your `url` needs to be, you can pass a promise that will resolved with the `url`.
+If you need some async process to occur before you can determine what your `url` needs to be, you can pass a promise that will resolved with the `url`.

 The `url` should look like the string that angular's [$resource](https://docs.angularjs.org/api/ngResource/service/$resource#usage) expects for the url.